alejoriosm04/university-repository/README.md

 In this repository, I want to share all my projects and workshops during the different courses of the [Computer Science Program](https://www.eafit.edu.co/pregrado-ingenieria-sistemas) taught at EAFIT University.
 On the same way, you will find some other repository projects in my [GitHub Profile](https://github.com/alejoriosm04).

 Mainly, you will find data related with programming courses.
-However, in some courses you will find my note taking in `Markdown`.
+However, in some courses you will find my note taking in `Markdown` or a link to my note taking in **Notion**.

 ## Contents
 - [Repository Structure](#repository-structure)